ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

 - `pp_kerberos_ticket` (Boolean) Specify whether to include a WS-Security Kerberos AP-REQ BinarySecurityToken for the specified client and server principals in the WS-Security header.
 By default, token are not included.
   - CLI Alias: `kerberos-include-token`
   - Default value: `false`
-- `pp_kerberos_use_s4u2_proxy` (Boolean) Specify whether to use constrained delegation, namely S4U2Proxy, when a WS-Security Kerberos AP-REQ token or a Kerberos SPNEGO token is generated.
+- `pp_kerberos_use_s4u2proxy` (Boolean) Specify whether to use constrained delegation, namely S4U2Proxy, when a WS-Security Kerberos AP-REQ token or a Kerberos SPNEGO token is generated.
 By default, does not use constrained delegation.
 When enabled, uses constrained delegation.
   - CLI Alias: `kerberos-use-s4u2proxy`
   - Default value: `false`
-- `pp_kerberos_use_s4u2_self_and_s4u2_proxy` (Boolean) <p>Specify whether to use protocol transition, namely S4U2Self, and then use constrained delegation, namely S4U2Proxy.</p><ul><li>Use S4U2Self to convert a non-Kerberos token to a Kerberos token to the DataPower Gateway itself.</li><li>Use S4U2Proxy to generate a WS-Security Kerberos AP-REQ token or a Kerberos SPNEGO token.</li></ul><p>By default, does not use protocol transition and constrained delegation.
+- `pp_kerberos_use_s4u2self_and_s4u2proxy` (Boolean) <p>Specify whether to use protocol transition, namely S4U2Self, and then use constrained delegation, namely S4U2Proxy.</p><ul><li>Use S4U2Self to convert a non-Kerberos token to a Kerberos token to the DataPower Gateway itself.</li><li>Use S4U2Proxy to generate a WS-Security Kerberos AP-REQ token or a Kerberos SPNEGO token.</li></ul><p>By default, does not use protocol transition and constrained delegation.
 When enabled, uses protocol transition and constrained delegation.</p>
   - CLI Alias: `kerberos-use-s4u2self`
   - Default value: `false`
+- `pp_ltpa` (Boolean) Specify whether to generate an LTPA token.
+  - CLI Alias: `lpta-generate-token`
+  - Default value: `false`
+- `pp_ltpa_expiry` (Number) Specify the lifetime of LTPA token in seconds.
+Enter a value in the range 1 - 628992000.
+The default value is 600.
+  - CLI Alias: `lpta-expiry`
+  - Range: `1`-`628992000`
+  - Default value: `600`
+- `pp_ltpa_insert_cookie` (Boolean) Specify whether to insert a <tt>Set-Cookie</tt> header in the response that contains the LTPA token.
+This setting is for generating LTPA tokens that are not wrapped in the WS-Security <tt>wsse:Security</tt> header.
+By default, inserts a Set-Cookie header in the response.
+When disabled, does not insert a Set-Cookie header in the response.
+  - CLI Alias: `ltpa-insert-cookie`
+  - Default value: `true`
+- `pp_ltpa_key_file` (String) Specify the location of the LTPA key file that secures the LTPA token.
+The LTPA key file contains the crypto material to create an LTPA token that can be consumed by WebSphere or Domino. <ul><li>For WebSphere tokens, you must export the LTPA key file from WebSphere.
+This file has portions encrypted by a password.</li><li>For Domino tokens, the key file should contain only the base 64-encoded Domino shared secret.</li></ul>
+  - CLI Alias: `lpta-key-file`
+- `pp_ltpa_key_file_password` (String) Use the LTPA key file password alias.
+  - CLI Alias: `lpta-key-file-password`
+- `pp_ltpa_key_file_password_alias` (String) Specify the the alias for password of the LTPA key file.
+  - CLI Alias: `ltpa-key-file-password-alias`
+  - Reference to: `datapower_password_alias:id`
+- `pp_ltpa_stash_file` (String) Specify the location of the file that contains the LTPA key file password.
+  - CLI Alias: `lpta-stash-file`
+- `pp_ltpa_version` (String) Specify the LTPA token version to generate.
+By default, generates a WebSphere version 2 token.
+  - CLI Alias: `lpta-version`
+  - Choices: `LTPA`, `LTPA1FIPS`, `LTPA2`, `LTPA2WAS7`, `LTPADomino`
+  - Default value: `LTPA2`
 - `pp_one_time_use` (Boolean) Specify whether the destination system or relying party should cache the generated token.
 The generated token might contain the property for this characteristic, which is especially practical for SAML assertions.
 By default, the destination system can cache the generated token.
 When enabled, he destination system should not cache the generated token.
   - CLI Alias: `one-time-use`
   - Default value: `false`